DIFC Hiring Guide

 Wage Protection Service (WPS)

-The Wage Protection Service (WPS) is a system implemented by the UAE government to ensure that salaries are paid to employees on time via approved channels, such as banks, exchange bureaus, and financial institutions.
-This system is followed only on companies registered in Mainland or Jebel Ali Free Zone (JAFZA) and not the DIFC.
+The Wage Protection Service (WPS) is a system implemented by the UAE government to ensure that salaries are paid to employees on time via approved channels such as banks or financial institutions.
+However, this system is mandatory only for companies registered in Mainland UAE and Jebel Ali Free Zone (JAFZA), not for those in DIFC.

 DIFC Employee Workplace Savings (DEWS)